theSkele/arch-jetson-nano/README.md

 exit 0
 ```

-Save the files and exit the editor.
+Save and exit the editor.

 Open and edit pacman.conf to ignore updates to the kernel package: